jvuger/worldbank-data/README.md

 # World Bank Data Dashboard
-These are the files used to create a web dashboard deployed on Heroku: https://wbdatadb.herokuapp.com/
+These are the files used to create a web dashboard (as a part of Udacity Data Science Nanodegree) deployed on Heroku: https://wbdatadb.herokuapp.com/